FAIRplus/the-fair-cookbook/content/recipes/introduction/dpia.md

 > With this recipe, we have:
 > - highlighted the importance of the European legal framework devised to ensure protection of privacy.
-> - pointed to the existence of dedicated vocabulary / semantic model to report and structure key information around data protection
+> - highlighted the existence of a dedicated vocabulary / semantic model to express key information about data protection impact assessment
-> - provided practical examples of how to convert an Excel template guiding the data protection impact assessment into an
+> - provided practical examples of how to produce an RDF-based representation exploiting the DPV vocabulary.
-> RDF based representation exploiting the vocabulary mentioned above.
 >
 > The reader should understand that this is an active area of research and therefore, patterns for using the vocabularies introduced in this recipe may evolve and be refined.
 The main point is to raise awareness about these resources.